PatrickKalkman/better-nest/README.md

 ![AI Agent](cover.jpg)

-This repository contains the code for the AI agent described in the [Medium article "AI Agents for Climate Control: Harnessing Botanical Insights for Smarter Home Environments."](https://medium.com/@pkalkman)
+This repository contains the code for the AI agent described in the [Medium article "AI Agent for Smart Home Climate Control: Harnessing Botanical Strategies for Energy Efficiency"](https://medium.com/@pkalkman)

 ## Running the Agent